- National Genomic Research Library

-Genomic Patient and Public Ambassadors play a leading role in working with the GLH leads to help ensure patient and public involvement is embedded in the planning and delivery of the new genomic service.
+Genomic Patient and Public Ambassadors play a leading role in working with the GLH and GMSA leads to help ensure patient and public involvement is embedded in the planning and delivery of the new genomic service.

 No previous experience is necessary, we just ask that you are able to commit to a small number of hours per month.
-Our group meets quarterly and there may be activities for our Ambassadors to complete between meetings.
+Our team meets quarterly and there may be activities for our Ambassadors to complete between meetings.